leeoffir/Trip-Project/README.md

 Trip Project for Software Engineering

 Group Members:
-Chase Scott
+Chase Scott,
-Lee Offir
+Lee Offir,
-Austin Parrish
+Austin Parrish,
-Henry Heinze
+Henry Heinze,
-Jake Woratzek
+Jake Woratzek,
 Youngbin Ha

 This is to plan a trip to Hawaii for a Honeymoon for a couple